gactyxc/DAWM/README.md

-# DTLS
+# DAWM
-the source code of DTLS method for automatic in-season crop samples generation and crop type mapping.
+the source code of DAWM method for automatic in-season crop samples generation and crop type mapping.